-- v.
-Also, India has the largest cattle population in the world, which is a source of livelihood to a large section of population.
-The contribution of Indian livestock to global pool of enteric methane is very low, as Indian livestock utilizes large volumes of agricultural by-products and unconventional feed material. - vi.
-India is a Party to the United Nations Framework Convention on Climate Change (UNFCCC) and the Paris Agreement.
-The Pledge is outside the ambit of the UNFCCC and its Paris Agreement.
+- agricultural production, especially that of paddy.
+India is one of the largest producers and exporters of rice.
+Therefore, this Pledge also has the potential to affect India's trade and economic prospects. - iii.
+Agriculture was not included in the emission intensity target as per India's pre-2020 voluntary commitments. - iv.
+Also, India has the largest cattle population in the world, which is a source of livelihood to a large section of the population.
+The contribution of Indian livestock to global pool of enteric methane is very low, as Indian livestock utilizes large volumes of agricultural by-products and unconventional feed material.

-Under the Paris Agreement, India has submitted its Nationally Determined Contribution (NDC), which do not include sector or gas specific emissions reduction targets.
+Under the Paris Agreement, India has submitted its Nationally Determined Contribution (NDC), which does not include sector or gas specific emissions reduction targets.
 India remains steadfast in its commitment in framing and implementing its actions to combat climate change.
 The ongoing measures to reduce methane gas emissions are as follows:

 - i.
 The National Mission Sustainable Agriculture (NMSA), implemented by Ministry of Agriculture & Farmers Welfare, involves climate resilient practices including methane reduction practices in rice cultivation.
 These practices contribute to substantial reduction of methane emissions. - ii.
 The Indian Council of Agricultural Research (ICAR) under National Innovations in Climate Resilient Agriculture (NICRA) project has developed several technologies with mitigation potential for methane from rice viz.
-System for Rice Intensification - The technique has potential to enhance rice yield from 36-49% with about 22-35% less water than conventional transplanted rice; Direct Seeded Rice - The system reduces methane emissions as it does not involve raising nurseries, puddling and transplanting.
-Unlike transplanted paddy cultivation, standing water is not maintained in this system; and Crop Diversification Programme - Methane emissions is avoided due to diversion of paddy to alternate crops like pulses, oilseeds, maize, cotton and agro forestry. - iii.
+System for Rice Intensification The technique has potential to enhance rice yield from 36-49% with about 22-35% less water than conventional transplanted rice; Direct Seeded Rice The system reduces methane emissions as it does not involve raising nurseries, puddling and transplanting.
+Unlike transplanted paddy cultivation, standing water is not maintained in this system; and Crop Diversification Programme Methane emissions is avoided due to diversion of paddy to alternate crops like pulses, oilseeds, maize, cotton and agro forestry. - iii.
 Capacity building programmes are conducted through Krishi Vigyan Kendras across the country for creating awareness on climate resilient practices. - iv.
 The Department of Animal Husbandry and Dairying (DAHD) is implementing National Livestock Mission, which inter alia, includes Breed Improvement and Balanced Rationing.
 Feeding livestock with superior quality balanced ration is helping to reduce methane emissions from the livestock. - v.
 Government of India promotes green fodder production, silage making, chaff cutting, and total mixed ration under National Livestock Mission with a view to reduce methane emission from livestock. - vi.
 Through initiatives like 'The Gobar (Galvanizing Organic Bio-Agro Resources) Dhan' scheme and New National Biogas and Organic Manure Programme, cattle waste utilisation is being incentivised, in addition to production of clean energy in villages.
 The Gobardhan scheme, inter alia, supports biodegradable waste recovery and conversion of waste into resources and reduction of greenhouse gas emissions.